futuregrid/manual/doc/source/preface.rst

 National Science Foundation (NSF) to develop a high-performance grid test bed that will allow scientists to collaboratively develop and test innovative approaches to parallel, grid, and cloud computing.
-FutureGrid will provide the infrastructure to researchers that allows them to perform their own computational experiments using distributed systems.
+FutureGrid will provide the infrastructure to researchers to allow them to perform their own computational experiments using distributed systems.
 The goal is to make it easier for scientists to conduct such experiments in a transparent manner.